Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 in today's [PyTorch 2.8 release](TODO) with experimental new wheels utilizing them, and a corresponding experimental [variant-capable release of the uv package manager](TODO).
-The user-facing features you can try out today are described in TODO.
+The user-facing features you can try out today are described in ["TODO" on NVIDIA Technical Blog](https://developer.nvidia.com/blog/streamline-cuda-accelerated-python-install-and-packaging-workflows-with-wheel-variants/).
 The blog post tells the story of how they came into being.

 ## Introduction